-How to migrate your data from Elasticsearch to OpenSearch with minimal or zero downtime, ensuring a smooth transition for your projects.
+How to migrate from Elasticsearch to OpenSearch?
+How to achieve full and smooth migraiton with minimal or zero downtime.

 We are being approached regularly by organizations interested in migrating from Elasticsearch, whether its Elasticsearch OSS or Elastic Cloud, to OpenSearch.
-During our engagement, we are providing them with the guidance and advice on how to approach such a migration and providing hands-on support as needed.
+During our engagement, we provide them with the guidance and advice on how to approach such a migration and providing hands-on support as needed in Opensearch vs Elasticsearch decision-making.

 This guide covers every step of the process - from upgrading your Elasticsearch version to setting up your new OpenSearch cluster and ensuring all data is safely migrated from Elasticsearch.
 Follow our guidelines to ensure a seamless transition with minimal downtime and no data loss.